codeinabox/cv/cv.md

 ### Recent Work History (contract)

 #### Senior software engineer @ Flypay
-_February 2017 - current_
+_February 2017 - September 2017_

 Developed features and refactored the [Flyt platform](https://flyt.io/).
 The extreme programming practices of pairing and TDD were used to ensure the highest quality code was delivered and knowledge was shared amongst the team.

-Stack: PHP, Golang, JavaScript / Node, Jest, Serverless, Lamba, Docker
+Stack: PHP, Golang, JavaScript / Node, Jest, Serverless, Lambda, Docker

 #### Full stack engineer @ Data Language
 _November 2016 - February 2017_